 The Hour of Code is a one-hour introduction to computer science, designed to demystify code and show that anybody can learn the basics.
-Since 2013, more than 100 million students worldwide have already tried an Hour of Code.
+Edison has offered this learning opportunity to our students every year since 2017.

 Students in every class at Edison, from TK through 5th, will participate in a one-hour introductory lesson in computer coding.
 During this lesson, they may explore questions such as:

 - Why is it important to learn about coding and technology?

 - What is an algorithm?

 - What apps can I use to learn to code?